ColinMaudry/blog/en/From datasets to linked datasets in open government data.md

 The press and associations of citizens analysed ([here][12] ([en][13]) or [here][14] ([en][15])) this information and potential conflicts of interest were highlighted.
 I assume the MPs will be more careful as the citizens can now watch where the public money goes.
 On the other hand, wise subsidies are likely to boost the popularity of the MPs who grant them.
 Or this grant system might simply be deleted as it can be considered as a violation of the separation of powers, as the PMs (legislature) technically replace the municipality, the department and the region (executive) when they fund local associations.

-In any case, the publication of the dataset the foundations of an healthy dialogue, based on shared indisputable facts.
+In any case, the publication of the dataset is the foundation of an healthy dialogue, based on shared indisputable facts.

 Open government data is like publishing the details of the subsidies granted by the MPs, but at the scale of a country, region or city: making the elected representatives accountable for their actions and giving the citizens the information to base their judgement, and potentially their vote, on facts.